Decision Trees in Machine Learning

 The Solution: Pruning (Stopping the Growth)

 We "prune" the tree by setting limits on its growth before we train it.
-These are the most important parameters to tune:
+These hyperparameters stop the tree from asking trivial or overly specific questions:

 max_depth(e.g.,max_depth=3)

 This is the most common method.
-It stops the tree from asking more than 3 "levels" of questions.
-This forces it to learn only the most important, general patterns.min_samples_leaf(e.g.,min_samples_leaf=5)
+It sets the maximum number of decision levels.
+This forces the model to capture only the most important, general rules.min_samples_leaf(e.g.,min_samples_leaf=5)

 This tells the tree: "Don't make a split if any of the resulting leaf nodes would have fewer than 5 samples."
-This prevents the tree from creating tiny, specific nodes for individual outliers.min_samples_split(e.g.,min_samples_split=20)
+This prevents the tree from creating tiny, specific nodes for individual data points.min_samples_split(e.g.,min_samples_split=20)

 One of the best features of a Decision Tree is that it's a "white-box" model.
-We can easily ask it how it made its decisions.
+We can easily ask it how it made its decisions, a process known as interpretability.

-We can access this information easily after training:
+We can access this importance score easily after training in sklearn:

 model.fit(X_train, y_train)